-No. Batteries in colder or moderate conditions can last 2 to 3 times longer than those in hot climates or high heat conditions.
+NO… batteries used in colder or moderate conditions can last between 2 to 3 times longer than batteries used in hot climates or high heat conditions.

-In the northern United States, Canada or Northern Europe, the life expectancy of an automotive battery averages between 48 and 54 months.
-In more Southern Climates like Florida in the USA, the average life expectancy of standard automotive batteries is about 18 to 23 months.
-This data is based on average usage and very good charge and discharge conditions.
+In the northern U.S. states, in Canada or in Northern Europe, the life expectancy of an automotive battery average between 48 and 54 months.
+In more Southern Climates like the state of Florida in the USA, the average life expectancy of standard automotive batteries is about 18 to 23 months.
+This data is based on typical usage and very good charge and discharge conditions.